National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 * [Community Notes](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.452c6c44-36d0-49d5-b96f-b8bcefab9d67), and
 * [Protocol Pad](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37)

-#### Encourage and disseminate best practice, but do not require specific approaches
+#### Encourage and disseminate best practices, but do not require specific approaches

 "Best practice" refers to guidelines, such as those outlined by the FDA [-@usfda_2021; -@usfda_2017] and methodologists [@franklin_2021].
 While a number of groups are available for consulting (Logic Liaisons, ADMS, Machine Learning Domain Team), there is no policing of analyses.
 ADMS, in particular, is a cross-cutting [Domain Team](onboarding.md#sec-onboarding-dts) that provides a forum for discussing analytic issues that are important across N3C.
-Example issues include the he difficulty of defining study-specific "control" cohorts when needed.
+Example issues include the difficulty of defining study-specific "control" cohorts when needed.
 The Good Algorithmic Practice (GAP) group is a forum that includes machine learning and other general discussions related to data and analysis quality.

 ### Practices

-Most components of high-quality research lie with research teams themselves.
+Most components of high-quality research lie with the research teams themselves.
 Important practices contributing to reproducible, reliable work include:

 #### Ensuring validated or mature code